infracamp/infracamp/docs/repos/how-to/user-stories.md

 is about to understand your customers and anticipate their needs exactly.

-Along the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) we want to develop ony features, we or our clients really need.
+Along the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) we want to develop only features, we or our clients really need.
 Why do we need to focus on KISS?

 - The customer wants an easy to use product.